A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Model Space and Structure Group

 \section{Model Space and Structure Group}

-In this section, we introduce the algebraic framework which underlies our local expansion for the solution and quantifies our off-line assumption on the forcing $\xi$.
-We introduce the model space $\Tplus$ and a group $\mathsf{G}$ which will be used to describe $u$ locally.
-We fix in advance an ellipticity parameter $\el \in (0,1)$ and recall that $I$ denotes the interval $[\el,\el^{-1}]$.
-Moreover, we fix a disc $D_{\Tplus}\supset I$ in right complex half plane.
+In this section, we introduce the algebraic framework which underlies our local expansion for the solution and is used to quantify our assumptions on the forcing $\xi$.
 For a multi-index $\betaa=(\betaa_1,\ldots,\betaa_{\di})$ we use the standard notation